 Strawbery Banke Museum has 8 furnished buildings that are open to the public and staffed with interpreters and roleplayers.
-In addition, the Museum includes 4 demonstrations; 5 traditional exhibits on topics such as historic preservation, architecture and craftsmanship; and a Family Discovery Center for children to explore.
+In addition, the Museum includes 4 demonstrations; 5 traditional exhibits on topics such as historic preservation, architecture and craftsmanship; and a Discovery Center with hands-on activities.
 Since these buildings and exhibits cover a variety of topics and time periods, exploring the Museum can be overwhelming for children and adults alike.
 Here are some suggestions for self-guided themed tours that can help students make connections between the buildings and provide a more focused and cohesive visit.

 - Immigration Tour